Discrete Statistical Models with Rational Maximum Likelihood Estimator

 The toric variety of the matrix $A$ is the point $Y_A = \{(1:1:1)\}$ in $\PP^2$.
 Our polynomial $\Delta$ vanishes on the line $Y_A^{*} = \{x_1+x_2+x_3 =0 \}$ that is dual to $Y_A$.
 The relevant orthant is the open line segment $Y^{*}_{A,\sigma} \coloneqq \{(x_1:x_2:x_3) \in Y_A^* \,: \, x_1,x_2 >0 \,\,{\rm and} \,\, x_3 <0 \}$.
 Part (3) in Theorem \ref{thm:main} says that $\mathcal{M}$ is the image of $Y^*_{A,\sigma}$ under $\phi_{(\Delta,{\bf m})}$.
 The MLE is $\Phi = \phi_{(\Delta,\bf m)} \circ H$. \end{example}

 We now come to the definitions needed for Theorem \ref{thm:main}.
 Let $H = (h_{ij})$ be an $m \times (n{+}1)$ integer matrix whose columns sum to zero, i.e.~$\,\sum_{i=1}^m h_{ij} = 0$ for $j=0,\ldots,n$.
-We call such a matrix a \emph{Horn matrix}.
-The following alternating products of linear forms have degree zero:
+We call such a matrix a \emph{Horn matrix} and denote its columns by $h_0,h_1,\ldots,h_n$.
+The following alternating products of linear forms are rational functions of degree zero: